 CHARITY / TOKEN AID

-This year’s branch charity is the Midlands Air Ambulance (MAA).
-You can help this worthwhile cause by donating your unused tokens to the charity pot.
+This year’s branch charity is the Midlands Air Ambulance (MAA) and we’re delighted to say your generous donations raised over £300 for them.
+Thank you.
 Further information on the work of the MAA, can be found on their website HERE.

-On Friday, starting at 8:30, we have The B-Flats, a ukulele band.
+On Friday, we had The B-Flats, a ukulele band.
 Their passion is music, and their outlet is the ukulele, one of the smallest, and yet most versatile of stringed instruments.
 They are well supported by bass, a breeding brace of banjoleles, multiple kazoos, and the odd percussion piece.
 This, coupled with a range of voices, enables them to perform an eclectic mix of music from the popular decades, and any performance usually comes complete with a few surprises.

-On Saturday afternoon, we have Swing From Paris performing from 1:30 – 3:30pm.
-They bring you the sounds of a chic Parisian café and the French jazz of Django Reinhardt and Stephane Grappelli.
+On Saturday afternoon, we had Swing From Paris.
+They brought you the sounds of a chic Parisian café and the French jazz of Django Reinhardt and Stephane Grappelli.
 Expect music by Edith Piaf, Charlie Parker, Duke Ellington and more – stylish gypsy jazz and vintage swing, with violin, guitars and double bass.

-In the evening, from 6:00 – 8:00pm, we’ll have Union of Strings.
+In the evening, we had Union of Strings.
 Chris Ongers and David Lloyd are an acoustic blues duo, offering a refined blend of guitar wizardry, folk, contemporary and blues, showcasing their own unique take on artists such as James Taylor and John Martyn to The Foo Fighters and The Stereophonics.